Danilo-Zekovic/react-tableql/lib/react-tableql/README.md

 ## Scripts

-`test` - run tests
+`test` - Run all the tests.

-`test:watch` - run tests in watch mode, see their status as code changes
+`test:watch` - Run tests in watch mode, see their status as code changes

-`test:coverage` - run tests and get the coverage information
+`test:coverage` - run tests and get the coverage information.
+Check how much of the code do tests cover.
+To see it visually and explore what is not covered open `./coverage/lcov-report/index.html` in your browser.

-`start` - run the component library in dev mode
+`start` - run the component library in dev mode; Builds the component with hot reload.
+Useful when developing and working on the TableQL.

-`build` - build the component; ready for usage and deployment
+`build` - Builds production ready component using Webpack.